 Check the dive conditions beforehand.
 If there’s a forecast of strong winds or water currents, skip your dive for that day.
 If you’ve scheduled a dive and suddenly don’t feel like you’re up for it, reschedule.

 Can the Pressure in the Depth Worsen Your Arthritis?

 There is a belief that the disrupted blood flow in the body and other symptoms of the illness put an arthritic diver at a greater risk of decompression illness.
 However, the deeper you go in the water, the lesser joint pain you’re likely to experience.
 You can move your joints freely without exerting pressure or experiencing pain, and in fact, scuba diving can be a great form of exercise for arthritis patients.

 Do You Need a Doctor to Clear You?

 Inflamed and stiff joints will make it difficult for you to handle your scuba gear and heavy equipment like the dive tank.
 Sudden waves of fatigue can also reduce your dive time and make you more susceptible to decompression sickness.
 Certain arthritis types are characterized by body spasms as well.

 Just remember not to overdo it.
-Diving too much can have the adverse effect.
+Diving too much can have an adverse effect.
 The fatigue will increase joint pain rather than diminish it.
-Even worse, if you have decompression illness, your doctor will find it difficult to gauge whether the pain is because of that or the arthritis.
+Even worse, if you have decompression illness, your doctor will find it difficult to gauge whether the pain is because of that or arthritis.

 Dive with Caution